Li'l Darlin': Big band, combos, and soloists

-"Li'l Darlin" rapidly became small-group and solo instrument standard.
+"Li'l Darlin" rapidly became a small-group and solo instrument standard.
 Notable guitarists to record the piece include Joe Pass, Charlie Byrd, George Benson, Tal Farlow, Barney Kessel, Kenny Burrell, Howard Alden, George Van Eps and Howard Roberts.
 Pass performed it live at the Montreux Jazz Festival in 1979.
 Martin Taylor published his arrangement of the piece in a 2000 issue of Guitar Techniques.

 TV and videography

 The Basie arrangement without lyrics was often used as the closing theme for The Tonight Show Starring Johnny Carson.